JabedHossainSwe/JabedHossain/README.md

 <h1 align="center"> Hi, I'm Jabed Hossain <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="30px"> </h1>
 <h3 align="center">A passionate PHP & Laravel developer</h3>

 I'm a self-taught and passionate full-stack developer 🎯 hailing from the vibrant city of Dhaka, Bangladesh 🇧🇩, but my reach extends across the globe 🌎.
-I proudly contributed my skills as a PHP & Laravel Developer 👨‍🎓 at <a href="https://www.leotechbd.com/" target="_blank">LEOTECH</a> (Location: Panthapath, Dhaka, Bangladesh) from June 2023 - January 2024. <br>
+I worked as a PHP and Laravel Developer at <a href="https://www.leotechbd.com/" target="_blank">LEOTECH</a> in Panthapath, Dhaka, Bangladesh, from June 2023 to January 2024, where I proudly contributed my skills.<br>

-<b>Currently,</b> I'm proudly contributing my skills as a Laravel Developer 👨‍🎓 at <a href="https://itbangla.org/"  target="_blank">IT Bangla Limited</a> (Location: Paltan, Dhaka, Bangladesh) from June 2023 - January 2024.
+<b>Currently,</b> I am a Laravel Developer 👨‍🎓 at <a href="https://itbangla.org/"  target="_blank">IT Bangla Limited</a> in Paltan, Dhaka, Bangladesh, since May 2024.

 My heart beats for exploring new technologies and crafting impressive web applications.
 I'm well-versed in a variety of tech stacks, including ReactJs, React Native, VueJs, NextJs 🔭.